 I created a Google doc entitled “RV Purchases” and began generating a comprehensive listing of every potential item I would need.
 I also started a dedicated RV wishlist on Amazon.

-In an upcoming post, I will detail the parts and accessories I purchased to outfit my rig.
+Follow the link for a listing of basic parts and accessories I purchased to outfit my rig.

 A Spiritual Confirmation

 During this time Jim Swilley, my best friend and spiritual mentor, called me.
 We are in constant communication one way or another most days, but this time was different.
 He spoke to me prophetically about how I “did a thing” by choosing to purchase an RV.